logo

 The midfielder has since gone on a tour of the north of England, appearing for Barnsley, Blackpool, Oldham, Bury, Mansfield and Bolton – before migrating back south with stints at Gillingham and Southend United before a move to non-league Leatherhead earlier this year.

-He recently announced his retirement as a result of injuries.
+He retired in 2023 as a result of injuries.

 Victor Moses